AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Initialize
 ----------

-This menu contains one entry per main unit defined in your project, which will start a debug session and load the executable associated with the main unit selected and if relevant, all corresponding settings: a debug session will open the debug perspective and associated debug properties (e.g. saved breakpoints, and data display).
+This menu contains one entry per main unit defined in your project.
+It will start a debug session and load the executable associated with the main unit selected and, if relevant, all corresponding settings: a debug session will open the debug perspective and associated debug properties (e.g. saved breakpoints, and data display).